 This text is partly taken from the KTH Division of Glycoscience‘s Code of Conduct/Welcome document, which Lauren helped to write.
 New members of the Division are given a full copy of the document when they start working with us at KTH.

 The members of this group have diverse scientific goals, but we emphasise our shared values.
 We want everyone in our group to have a positive personal and professional experience while they are with us.
 This research group is part of the larger Division of Glycoscience at KTH Royal Institute of Technology, Stockholm, Sweden.
-There are currently seven Principal Investigators working within KTH Glycoscience.
+There are currently eight Principal Investigators working within KTH Glycoscience.

 All group members are committed to an environment where all of our colleagues feel safe, secure, and supported.
 We do not tolerate bullying or harassment of or by group members in any form, and we follow these rules governing interpersonal communication: